nagima06/raspbot-surveillance/README.md

 4. The robot begins line tracking and stops at checkpoints.
 5. Vision-based detection is performed and physical actions are triggered.

-## Demo Video
-A demonstration video will be provided showing the following steps:
-1. Input: Camera capturing the environment.
-2. Inference: Vision-based detection process.
-3. Output: Physical robot actions such as movement, camera rotation, or sound output.

 ## Error Board

 **Case 1: Detection failure under low lighting**